discopt/cmr/doc/ctu.md

 The corresponding function in the library is

-  - CMRtestComplementTotalUnimodularity() tests a matrix for being complement totally unimodular.
+  - CMRctuTest() tests a matrix for being complement totally unimodular.

 and is defined in \ref ctu.h.